UP-DETR: Unsupervised Pre-training for Object Detection with Transformers

 \section{UP-DETR}

-The proposed UP-DETR contains pre-training and fine-tuning procedures: (a) the transformers are unsupervisedly \textit{pre-trained} on a large-scale dataset without any human annotations; (b) the entire model is \textit{fine-tuned} with labeled data which is same as the original DETR~\cite{carion2020end} on the downstream tasks.
-In this section, we mainly describe how to pre-train the transformer encoder and decoder with random query patch detection.
+The proposed UP-DETR contains pre-training and fine-tuning procedures: (a) the transformer is unsupervisedly \textit{pre-trained} on a large-scale dataset (\eg ImageNet in our experiments) without any human annotations; (b) the entire model is \textit{fine-tuned} with labeled data which is similar as the original DETR~\cite{carion2020end} on the downstream detection related tasks (\eg object detection and one-shot detection).